Andreloui5/CommerceWithThree/README.md

 Click "Add Product" and enter the following:
 * Product Name: Fleece Jacket
 * Price: 60
 * Product Description: Be better prepared for anything Mother Nature can throw at you with this fleece jacket.
-When you step outside and find adventure, know that this jacket will keep you feeling nice and toasty.
+When you step outside and find adventure, know that this jacket will keep you feeling nice and toasty

 Then, click "Options" and:
 * make a custom permalink called "Jacket"
 * set the quantity to 15
 * add a Variant "Color."
-In the description field, put "Blue" with a price of 60 and a quantity of 5.
+In the description field, put "Blue" with a price of 60 and a quantity of 5
 * add two more colors "Red" and "Flax," each with a price of 60 and a quantity of 5.
-(The "Add Another" button is directly underneath the description field.)
+(The "Add Another" button is directly underneath the description field)

 Click "Save Changes" at the bottom of the page and open your code editor.

-2. Setting up your file structure
+**2. Setting up your file structure**

 If you used create-react-app, there are several files you won't need for this guide.
 You can delete everything in the src folder except index.js and App.js.
 Then, create a components folder with the following files: